eadenise/filmcomposers2000s/README.md

 ## Problems this Ontology Solves

-Aside from automated logical inference, it solves the following:
+Aside from providing automated logical inference, it solves the following:
 1. Cross-source inconsistency<br>
     Wikidata and MusicBrainz use different identifiers and schemas for the same entities.
 The ontology acts as a unified layer — merging a film's metadata from Wikidata with its track listings from MusicBrainz into one consistent graph, so you can verify that a soundtrack actually belongs to the right movie.
 2. Duplicate detection<br>